fairy-root/epub-to-audiobook/README.md

     ```bash
     python -m venv venv
     source venv/bin/activate  # On Windows use `venv\Scripts\activate`
-    Install the required packages:
     ```

 - Install the requirements

     ```bash
     pip install -r requirements.txt
+    ```
-    Usage
+    - Usage
         Ensure you have your OpenAI API key set up.
 You can set it in the environment variable OPENAI_API_KEY.
-    ```

 - Run the script: